Scroll down to view recipe

 - Once it has begun to thicken, add salt as required.

 - Stir very well and continue to simmer on a low flame.
 When simmering you can add more water if the gravy looks thick or dry.
 The longer you keep dal makhani to simmer, the better it tastes.
-It is recommended to keep it for about an overall 25 minutes on a low flame.
+I kept it for about an overall 25 minutes on a low flame.
 Do keep on stirring at intervals.

 - When the gravy has thickened enough, then add 1/4 to 1/3 cup cream.
 Dal makhani is not too thick or too thin.
 It has a medium consistency.